phaustin/quantecon-example/book/docs/getting_started.md

 2. Getting a copy of [QuantEcon.py](https://github.com/QuantEcon/QuantEcon.py) using Git.

-For example, if you\'ve installed the command line version, open up a terminal and enter.
+For example, if you've installed the command line version, open up a terminal and enter.

 > `git clone https://github.com/QuantEcon/QuantEcon.py`.